Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Why come to MD Anderson for your fallopian tube cancer care?

-Fallopian tube cancer treatment at MD Anderson's Gynecologic Oncology Center includes comprehensive, exemplary care that is planned by some of the nation's top experts.
+Fallopian tube cancer treatment at MD Anderson's Gynecologic Oncology Center includes comprehensive, multidisciplinary care that is planned by some of the nation's top experts.
 Your care team may include medical, surgical and radiation oncologists; pathologists; and diagnostic radiologists, all working toward the best possible treatment outcome.
-MD Anderson diagnoses and treats more patients with Fallopian tube cancer than most oncologists in the United States.
+MD Anderson diagnoses and treats more patients with fallopian tube cancer than most oncologists in the United States.

 Studies have shown that the success of any surgery depends a great deal on the skill of the surgeon.
-MD Anderson's renowned surgeons have some of the highest levels of experience and expertise in Fallopian tube cancer procedures.
+MD Anderson's renowned surgeons have some of the highest levels of experience and expertise in fallopian tube cancer procedures and treating recurring cases.

-If you are at high risk for Fallopian tube cancer because of inherited genetic conditions, such as BRCA or HNPCC (hereditary nonpolyposis colorectal cancer), MD Anderson offers complete genetic testing.
-Results can help you find if you or your family members are at risk of certain types of cancer, including Fallopian tube cancer.
+If you are at high risk for fallopian tube cancer because of inherited genetic conditions, such as BRCA or HNPCC, MD Anderson offers complete genetic testing.
+Results can help you learn if you or your family members are at risk of certain types of cancer, including fallopian tube cancer.